entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > Zhu  *et al*.
 (2009, Character 113), and references therein; Zhu *et al*.
 (2013), Character 191; Choo *et al*.
 (2017), Character 196; King *et al*.
 (2017), Character 294; Castiello (2018), Character 285; Zhu Y. *et al*.
 (2022), Character 182; Brazeau *et al*.
 (2023), Character 299.

 > - The coding of *Eosteus* is ?.
 The coding of *Megamastax amblyodus* is 0.

+> - The coding of *Achoania jarviki* is changed from ? to 1.

-> - The coding of *Ligulaleois toombsi* is changed from ? to 1 (Clement et al., 2018).
+> - LXY.
+The coding of *Ligulaleois toombsi* is changed from ? to 1 (Clement et al., 2018).
 The coding of *Guiyu oneiros* is changed from ? to 1.
-The coding of *Achoania jarviki* is changed from ? to 1.
 The coding of *Psarolepis romeri* is changed from 0 to 1.
 The coding of *Miguashaia bureaui* is changed from ? to 0 (Forey, 1998).
 The coding of *Diabolepis speratus* is changed from ? to 0 (Qiao, 2011).
 The coding of *Gogonasus andrewsae* is changed from 0 to 1 (Jarvik, 1980).
 The coding of *Eusthenopteron foordi* is changed from 0 to 1 (Jarvik, 1980).

 > - The coding of *Meemannia*_like fish is 0.
 > - The coding of *Cheirolepis trailli* , *Howqualepis rostridens*, *Mimipiscis toombsi* and *Moythomasia durgaringa* is changed from 1 to 0 (Mickle, 2012)(Choo et al, 2009).